Eyobseta/EyobSeta/README.md

 ---

 ### 🔭 About Me
-- I’m a **Full-Stack Web Developer** passionate about turning ideas into web applications.
+- I’m a **Creative Developer** passionate about turning ideas into web applications.
 - Currently building **MyBacktest**, a platform for Forex traders to manage strategies and pattern data.
 - I love **learning new technologies**, solving problems, and crafting seamless user experiences.